Launch of Geneva foundation to promote ethics in digital world

 The development follows the publication of “The Age of Digital Interdependence” reportexternal link in June by the High-level Panel on Digital Cooperationexternal link, which was appointed by the UN Secretary-General.

-The report outlines a series of recommendations to the private sector, civil society, national governments and international organisations to ensure that the benefits delivered by digital technologies to our societies and to each individual outweigh the challenges those technologies raise.
+The report outlines a series of recommendations to the private sector, civil society, national governments and international organisations to ensure that the benefits delivered by digital technologies to societies and to each individual outweigh the challenges those technologies raise.

 Keystone-SDA/sb